PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 }
 ````

-This looks similar to the derived ConcreteCapabilities but this one can be used for AssembleResources.
-In All examples you can extend your capabilities with more properties to give the realize are more meaningfull `self description`.
-For example ScrewingCapabilities.
-May be there are more than one station which has ScrewingCapabilities but they can handle different screw heads.
-This could be look like the following example:
+This looks similar to the derivation of ConcreteCapabilities but it can be used for AssembleResources.
+In all examples you can extend your capabilities with more properties to give the resource are more meaningfull self description.
+Let's take the ScrewingCapabilities as an example.
+Maybe there is more than one station which has ScrewingCapabilities but each can handle a different screw head.
+Our Capability implementation could then look like:

 ```` cs
 public enum ScrewHead